 Where is Waddesdon Manor?

 Waddesdon Manor is in the village of Waddesdon, 6 miles outside of Aylesbury in Buckinghamshire.
 It is easy to get to by car, and about two hours from London by train.
 There is a regular train service from Marylebone Station in London to Aylesbury, from where you get a taxi to the manor (6.5 miles).
-For further directions consult the map above, or visit Waddesdon Manor’s website.
+For more detailed directions visit Waddesdon Manor’s website.